Actionable Book Summary: Principles: Life and Work by Ray Dalio

 Lesson #2: The Desire To Evolve And To Get Better Is Humanity’s Driving Force.

-Though we think that we’re striving to get more things (e.g., toys, cars, better houses, more money, status, etc.) that will make us happier, that is not usually the case.
+Though we think that we’re striving to get more things (e.g., toys, cars, better houses, more money, status, etc.) to be happier, this is not usually the case.
 We want to get our hands on more things because deep down inside we want to get better.
 To look better.
 To smell better.
 To feel better.

-And since there are a lot of products that suposedly have to make us better, smarter, prettier, we consume like crazy.
+And since there are a lot of products that will supposedly make us better, smarter, prettier, we consume like crazy.

 At its core, what we strive to do is get better as fast as possible and buying things is the fastest possible way.
 That’s why people buy weight loss pills, “genuine” productivity courses, self-help books like crazy.
 That’s why we go to conferences and we purchase expensive clothes.
 We want to get better but we don’t want to do the hard work.
 We want to take the shortcut.